autonordev/tools/website/docs_gaffer/tutorial/our-first-project.md

 Since we're at it, we'll also create our `//artifacts` directory.
 Lets put a `.gitkeep` file there.
 This doesn't have any special meaning, but it signifies to other programmers that the directory is purposefully empty; remember that Git ignores empty directories.
-You don't need to do this if you're (unadvisedly) not gitignore-ing your output files.

 ## The code